reenanfs/data-structures-and-algorithms/data-structures/linked-list/linked-list.md

 ### Searching

 Searching involves finding a specific value or condition within the linked list.
 Starting from the head node, you can iterate through the list, comparing each node's value with the desired value or condition.
 If a match is found, you can return the node or perform the required operation.

-Additionally, other operations can be implemented based on specific requirements, such as:

-- **Appending**: Appending involves adding a new node at the end of the linked list, regardless of the list's current length.
-This operation can be achieved by traversing the list to reach the last node and updating its next pointer.

-- **Insertion Sort**: Insertion sort can be applied to a linked list, where nodes are rearranged in ascending or descending order based on their values.

-- **Merging**: Merging two linked lists involves combining the nodes from both lists into a single linked list, maintaining the order of elements.

-By utilizing these operations, you can manipulate and retrieve data within a linked list to suit your specific requirements.

 ## Types of Linked Lists